mbrt/blog/content/posts/better-design-docs/index.md

 text without links, nor pictures (except for the appendix).
 The review is a formalized meeting where leads read print-outs of the document.
 The focus is really on an in-person, synchronous review, which requires lots of preparation and can be painful.
 The differences stop there.
-The approach is the same as the one I described: focus on the audience, clarity and simplicity, reasoning.
+The rest of the approach is the same as the one I described: focus on the audience, clarity and simplicity, reasoning.

 I personally prefer asynchronous and incremental reviews, as these tend to be cheaper and less emotionally charged.
 However, given how successful Amazon is,